 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-The upcoming film Beast is part of a rich, rich tradition in movie history.
-Some might call this subgenre “Man vs. Nature” while others describe it as a “Creature Feature.”
-Neither term is 100 percent correct, but if you’ve seen Idris Elba punch a man-eating lion in the face, you know exactly what type of film you’re dealing with.
+Cocaine Bear is part of a rich, rich tradition in movie history.
+Some might call this subgenre “Man vs. Nature,” while others describe it as a “Creature Feature.”
+Neither term is 100 percent correct, but if you’ve seen a drug-crazed bear leap into the back of a fleeing ambulance, you know exactly what type of film you’re dealing with.
 This is a killer animal movie.

-In honor of Beast’s premiere this weekend, we’re going to attempt to form a definitive list with a representative killer animal movie for every one we could find.
+In honor of Cocaine Bear's premiere, we’re going to attempt to form a definitive list with a representative killer animal movie for every one we could find.
 Some animals are the subject of lots of movies.
 While Jaws has to be the shark movie on the list, films like The Shallows and 47 Meters Down are worthy honorable mentions, even if they can’t compete with Steven Spielberg’s masterpiece.
 Other animals, like, uh, slugs, are the subject of fewer films, so Slugs gets the nod by default.

 Additionally, before we get started on the list, we should clarify what counts as an animal.
 For it to truly be a killer animal movie, the beast needs to be, well, an animal.
 A mutated, monstrous animal doesn’t count, nor does one that’s so big that it’s a bonafide kaiju.
 Killer animals can be bigger, meaner, or altered in some pseudo-scientific way as long as they are still fundamentally animals.
 In other words, King Kong is not a killer animal movie about a gorilla (too big), and Attack of the Giant Leeches is not a killer animal about leeches despite the title (the leeches in the 1959 movie are humanoid monsters, not just leeches, but killer).